FilenCloudDienste/filen-cli/README.md

 ### Single user

 ```
-$ filen [options...] --webdav --w-user <...> --w-password <...> [options...]
+$ filen webdav --w-user <...> --w-password <...> [options...]
 ```

-Invoke the Filen CLI with the `--webdav` flag to start a local WebDAV server that mirrors your personal Filen Drive.
+Invoke `filen webdav` to start a local WebDAV server that mirrors your personal Filen Drive.
 This might be useful for allowing local applications to access your Filen Drive via WebDAV.

 You must specify login credentials for connecting to the server using the `--w-user` and `--w-password` options (these credentials should be different from your Filen account credentials).